 Thefts from long-distance bus luggage holds

-December 2025 / January 2026 – Tourist Police warn of increased thefts from luggage holds on overnight buses.
+Early 2026 – Tourist Police warn of increased thefts from luggage holds on overnight buses.
 Keep valuables with you in the cabin.

-For official updates, consult the UK Government travel advice for Thailand
+For official updates, consult the UK Government travel advice for Thailand.

 Health & Society News